Savukku: Overview

 The website publishes articles anonymously, they say, about corrupt government employees, politicians, judges and journalists.
 It was started in September 2010.
-It does not give any information about the owner(s) or the publisher(s) of posts on website but is said to have been run by Achimuthu Shankar, a former lower division clerk in the Directorate of Vigilance and Anti-corruption.
+It does not give any information about the owner(s) or the publisher(s) of posts on website but is said to have been run by Achimuthu Shankar.
 In 2008, Shankar allegedly leaked the transcript of a taped conversation between S. K. Upadhyay, then director of DVAC, and L. K. Tripathi, then chief secretary of the state to the Deccan Chronicle English daily newspaper.
 He was found guilty and arrested and was allegedly subjected to third-degree torture to swear against some officers.
 After being released on bail, he started collecting information through Right to information act, and later made a blog post to make public the information he has gathered.
 It allegedly led to the second arrest of Shankar, but on charges of road rage.
 Thereafter he converted his blog into a website called, Savukku to expose corruption.

 The first blog post was published anonymously on the website in September 2010 and it presently has around 960 posts since then including the 2G taped conversation.

 In 2010–2011, when Aam Aadmi Party leader and senior advocate Prashant Bhushan released the tapes of alleged conversation between Dravida Munnetra Kazhagam Rajya Sabha member Kanimozhi and the then Tamil Nadu police chief of intelligence, Jaffar Sait, it was said to have made public by the website three days earlier.

 On 1 February 2014, the website had publicly posted four tapes exposing the conversation between Kanimozhi and former additional director general of police Jaffer Sait and between Jaffer Sait and Sharad Kumar Reddy, a former director of Kalaignar TV owned by Karunanidhi.
 The authenticity of the taped conversation has not yet been challenged by either Kanimozhi or Dravida Munnetra Kazhagam party.